 The transfer of existing properties into a company would be treated as a sale by you to the company and you would be liable to Capital Gains Tax (CGT).
 You might also face a stamp duty charge for any property over the sum of £125,000.
 This could make the switch very expensive.

 It is generally advised to retain existing properties in personal ownership, and buy any future properties via a company.

-If buying a property through your limited company is something you have been considering, it is important to look at your long term goals as an individual, and as a company.
+If buying a property through your limited company is something you have been considering, it is important to look at your long-term goals as an individual and company.
 As with any major financial decision, you should seek advice from an experienced adviser who will be able to analyse your situation and offer advice and guidance.